The Salisbury Museum

 • Disabled Access

 • Parking - There is some parking on the Museum's forecourt for orange or blue badge holders.
 One space by the front door is reserved for use only by those with a disability.
-Park and ride available from five sites just on the outskirts of the city.
+Park and ride is available from five sites just on the outskirts of the city.

 Toilets - Toilets are available in the Museum with a disabled toilet situated near the cafe.
 This also provides baby care facilities.